SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (2) Manual manipulation of the finished product shall be kept to a minimum.

-(4) The shipping containers, retail packages, and shipping records shall indicate by appropriate labeling the perishable nature of the product and shall specify that the product shall be shipped, stored, and/or held for sale at 38 degrees fahrenheit or below until consumed.
+(4) The shipping containers, retail packages, and shipping records shall indicate by appropriate labeling the perishable nature of the product and shall specify that the product shall be shipped, stored, and held for sale at 38 degrees fahrenheit or below until consumed.

 (5) Permanently legible code marks shall be placed on the outer layer of every finished product package and master carton.
-Such marks shall identify at least the plant where packed, the date of packing, and the oven load.
+Such marks shall identify the plant where packed, the date of packing, and the oven load.
 Records shall be so maintained as to provide positive identification;

 (A) of the process procedures used for the manufacture of hot‑process smoked or hot‑process smoke‑flavored fish; and